Jitesh-Raghav/Jitesh-Raghav/README.md

-*I plan today.
-I execute tonight.
+*We plan today and execute tonight.
 No bloody tomorrow.*